0WN463/wellspring/README.md

 # Wellspring

 Wellspring is a project to archive all the knowledge that I have acquired during my academic pursuit.
+Note that it is displayed much better on [nbviewer](https://nbviewer.jupyter.org/github/0WN463/wellspring/tree/main/) rather than on GitHub.

 ## Goal
 To archive the knowledge such that: